AusDTO/dta-website/pages/for-digital-service-teams/standard/measuring-performance.md

 - confirm that the benefits you have articulated can be realised with your various prototypes
 - confirm that your signals and metrics support benefits, value and cost tracking.

-Several of the teams in the Digital Transformation Office Digital Delivery Hub have had success using the [Digital Telepathy HEART framework](http://www.dtelepathy.com/ux-metrics/) as a starting point to considering benefits for their service.
+Several of the teams in the Digital Transformation Agency Digital Delivery Hub have had success using the [Digital Telepathy HEART framework](http://www.dtelepathy.com/ux-metrics/) as a starting point to considering benefits for their service.

 You will want to consider which web analytics tools you will use, metrics around transitional elements - for example, retirement of legacy systems and replacement of  manual processes - and how you use open data.